davidarchanjo/spring-certified-developer-study-guide/README.md

 | DELETE | Delete a REST API resource or related component |

 ## HTTP STATUS
 In REST APIs, HTTP status codes are used to inform the consumer about the request's result.
-The status codes are divided into five categories:
+The status codes are divided into five categories:</br>
 | Category   | Description |
 | :--------- | :---------- |
 | 1xx Status | Indicates that the server received the request and is continuing the process |